Rishabh-malhotraa/JavaScript30/README.md

 # JavaScript30

-Inspired by Wes Bos, I'll try to learn something new everyday for one 30 days. <a target="_blank" href="https://rishabh-malhotraa.github.io/JavaScript30/">CLICK ME</a>
+Inspired by Wes Bos, I'll try to learn something new everyday for one 30 days.
 | Project-Name      | LINK                                                                                                                    |
 | ----------------- | ----------------------------------------------------------------------------------------------------------------------- |
 | 1.
 Giphy-Giphy    | <a target="_blank" href="https://rishabh-malhotraa.github.io/JavaScript30/Day-1-Giphy-Giphy/index">Click Here </a>      |